AdaCore/spark2014/docs/guidance/main.rst

    Swap (Z, Z);  --<<--  writable actual for "X" overlaps with actual for "Y"

-An 'in' and 'an' out parameter should not be aliased:
+An 'in' and an 'out' parameter should not be aliased:

 .. code-block:: ada